 Microplanning is the process of creating detailed, delivery-level operational plans for reaching target populations with health interventions.
-Recognized as a critical component of, defined as the process of creating detailed, delivery-level operational plans for reaching target populations with health interventions, is a critical component of effective and efficient health campaigns.
-Microplanning can include both regional- and state-level operational planning as well as granular Implementation aims to develop strategies for available or new health interventions in order to improve access to, and the use of, these interventions by the populations in need. plans at the district and local levels.
+Recognized as a critical component, defined as the process of creating detailed, delivery-level operational plans for reaching target populations with health interventions, is a critical component of effective and efficient health campaigns.
+Microplanning can include both regional- and state-level operational planning as well as granular Implementation aims to develop strategies for available or new health interventions in order to improve access to, and the use of, these plans at the district and local levels.

 Below are several key resources on microplanning, including models, best practices guides, and qualitative studies.
 The full archive of microplanning resources can be found here.